Divya5003/meals-application/README.md

 ### Install Firebase Tools

-We need to install firebase tools globally in the command prompt window.
+Install firebase tools by running the following command in CLI.

 `npm install -g firebase-tools`

 ### Initialize the Firebase App

-First we need to login to Firebase in the command prompt.
+Login to Firebase.

 `firebase login`

-Open the root folder of your app in the command prompt and run the following command.
+Navigate to the root folder of your app in the CLI and run the following command.

 `firebase init`